caspg/caspg.github.io/_drafts/optimizing-full-text-search-with-postgres-materialized-view-rails-edition.md

 ## Full text with `pg_search` gem

 [Pg_search gem](https://github.com/Casecommons/pg_search) builds ActiveRecord named scopes that take advantage of PostgreSQL's full-text search.
 We can configure a search scope using `pg_search_scope`.
-The first parameter is a scope that we will be using for full text search.
+The first parameter is a scope that we will use for full-text search.

 We want to search against columns in `JobPost` but also against columns on associated models, `Skill` and `Company`. `pg_search` supports searching through associations with `:associated_against` options.